StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 * **Role ARN** - the ARN of the IAM Role created by the cloudFormation stack.
 For example, `arn:aws:iam::<account id>:role/StackStateAwsIntegrationRole` where `<account id>` is the 12-digit AWS account ID that is being monitored.
 * **External ID** - a shared secret that StackState will present when assuming a role.
 Use the same value across all AWS accounts.
 For example, `uniquesecret!1`
 * **AWS Access Key ID** - The Access Key ID of the IAM user used to collect CloudWatch metrics.
-If StackState is running within AWS, enter the value `use-role` here to authenticate using the attached IAM role.
-Note that the correct policy must be attached to the role in [EC2](aws-sts-ec2.md) or [EKS](aws-sts-eks.md).
 * **AWS Secret Access Key** - The Secret Access Key of the IAM user used to collect CloudWatch metrics.

+{% hint style="success" "self-hosted info" %}

+**Authenticate with an IAM role**

-If StackState is running within AWS, enter the value `use-role` here to authenticate using the attached IAM role.
-Note that the correct policy must be attached to the role in [EC2](aws-sts-ec2.md) or [EKS](aws-sts-eks.md).
+If StackState is running within AWS, an IAM role can be used for authentication by the CloudWatch plugin when collecting metrics from CloudWatch:

+1. Create a policy and attach it to the relevant IAM role in [EC2](aws-sts-ec2.md) or [EKS](aws-sts-eks.md).
+This grants permission to assume the role `StackStateAwsIntegrationRole` created by the AWS monitor account's CloudFormation Stack.
+2. Enter the value `use-role` for **AWS Access Key ID** and **AWS Secret Access Key** when an AWS StackPack instance is installed.
+{% endhint %}

 ### Configure the AWS check